Kippye/obsidian-empty-page-title/README.md

 # Obsidian Empty File Name Plugin

-This is a plugin for Obsidian (https://obsidian.md).

-This very simple plugin has one function - display the names of empty folders and files with a more muted / inactive style in:
+This very simple Obsidian plugin has one function - display the names of empty folders and files with a more muted / inactive style in:

 - Open page tab headers
 - File explorer folders
 - File explorer files

-NOTE: This project was mostly written via LLM and then modified to learn the basics of Obsidian plugin development.
-It probably isn't optimised or futureproof at all.

 ## Releasing new releases